Criticism of value-form theory: Trade persistence

-A fifth objection is that it is practically impossible to abolish trade as such in complex societies, and that trade could not be prevented, even if a central state authority allocated resources to individuals through some kind of credit or rationing system.
+A fifth objection is that it is practically impossible to abolish trade as such in complex societies, and that trade could not be prevented, even if a central state authority allocated resources to individuals through some kind of credit or rationing system (see e.g. Social Credit System).
 So long as people can privately own belongings, they will trade them, if it is in their interest to do so.
 In Soviet-type societies, trading continued to occur anyway, even if it was highly regulated, or driven underground (the "grey economy" or black market).
 Since there is practically no alternative to trading, it is argued the only dispute there can be, concerns the terms on which goods and services are traded—whether that is efficient or morally justifiable.

 Any policy that aims to regulate or control how people may trade, libertarians argue, represents an attack on their liberty and presumes wrongly that the regulators know better what trade is beneficial, than the trading individuals do themselves (see further socialist calculation debate).

 Response: market socialism

-Arguing against total statification such as in the Soviet Union, many modern socialist theorists have claimed however that markets aren't necessarily a bad thing.
+Arguing against total statization such as in the Soviet Union, many modern socialist theorists have claimed however that markets aren't necessarily (or by definition) a bad thing.
 It all depends on how property rights and claims to resources are organized or institutionalized.
 Instead, they argue, markets should combine with non-market allocation methods within a market socialism.
 A very large amount of literature now exists on this topic, for and against.

 Similar to classical social-democratic reformism, the principle is argued that the more that economic goods are allocated by the market, the more the financially strong will defeat the financially weak, and the more socio-economic inequality there will be.
 Therefore, it is argued, a more egalitarian society requires both market and non-market mechanisms, to allocate goods in a fair way.
 In this respect, there are many different possible combinations of argument.